dguo/dannyguo.com/content/blog/the-state-of-static-websites-in-2018.md

 There are many frameworks for creating static websites.
 We'll go over some of the most popular ones, but keep in mind that there's nothing wrong with sometimes forgoing frameworks entirely.
-Depending on the site, writing raw HTML might be the best approach.
+Depending on the website, writing raw HTML might be the best approach.

 The benefit of frameworks is that they make it easy to solve common problems.
 They tend to come with some sort of templating system.
 They can also make it